 - Interestingly, the group that consumed dates had strong results.
 Strong enough for the researchers to conclude that dates could be used in place of iron supplements.

 - The groups that consumed dates, as well as the group that consumed the date drink, had fewer bowel issues compared to the group that took iron pills.
 Since high doses of iron pills tend to cause constipation, this outcome was seen as yet another reason why dates could be a good alternative to iron pills.

 - Dates are high in fiber, which is another reason why dates could cause less constipation than iron pills.

 3. Dates Improve Hemoglobin Levels in Pregnant Women

 A 2017 study published in the Journal of Food and Nutrition Research found that dates are beneficial for pregnant, anemic women (source).

-In the study, pregnant women struggling with anemia were split into four groups and assigned to consume the following:
+In the study, pregnant women struggling with anemia were split into four groups and assigned to consume the following for 90 days: